US details new international travel requirements for COVID-19 - ExBulletin

 US details new international travel requirements for COVID-19

-Starting Nov.
-8, foreign non-immigrant adults traveling to the United States will need to be fully vaccinated, with only a few exceptions, and all travelers will need to be tested for the virus before boarding a plane to USA. restrictions on U.S. and foreign nationals who have not been fully vaccinated.

-The new policy comes as the Biden administration moves away from restrictions banning non-essential travel from several dozen countries to much of Europe, China, Brazil, South Africa, India and Iran, and instead focuses on classifying individuals at risk. that they pose to others.

-He also reflects the embrace of vaccination requests by the White House as a means of pushing more Americans to get vaccines by making the unvaccinated stay inappropriate.
+It also reflects the White House embracing vaccination demands as a means of pushing more Americans to get vaccinated by making the unvaccinated stay inappropriate.

 Under the policy, those who are vaccinated must show evidence of a COVID-19 negative test within three days of travel, while the unvaccinated must present a test performed within one day of travel.